-SelfBrand is a branding and personal development company offering keynotes, workshops and coaching to executives, employees and entrepreneurs on breakthrough branding - branding yourself for success in person and online, and kick-starting your business, products and services through the art of branding.
+SelfBrand is a branding and professional development company offering keynotes, workshops and coaching to executives, employees and entrepreneurs on breakthrough branding – branding yourself for success in person and online, and kick-starting your business, products and services through the art of branding.

-SelfBrand draws on principles and strategies from the commercial world of brands such as visual identity, verbal identity, community-building, social media tactics, persuasion, visibility and innovation to give people more personal impact and business effectiveness.
+SelfBrand draws on principles and strategies from the commercial world of brands such as positioning strategy, visual identity, verbal identity, community-building, social media tactics, persuasion, visibility and innovation to give people more personal impact and business effectiveness.

 SelfBrand offers dynamic, fun presentations, workshops and coaching in these specialties:

-- Personal Branding In Person and Online
+- Personal Branding: In Person and Online

 - Women’s Leadership: Creating More Female Leaders

-- Social Selling and Virtual Branding
+- Social Selling, Brand Ambassadors and Virtual Branding

-- Entrepreneurship: Branding Your Business
+- Branding a Product or Business

 In her keynotes, workshops and talks, SelfBrand founder, Catherine Kaputa, provides energy, business insight and humor custom tailored for each audience.